 Winnett built the Log Cabin Saloon to protect his horses.
 Seems his ranch hands and wagon drivers were stealing horses out of his barn to ride to Grass Range for a drink.
 He thought a nearby saloon would be a lot easier on his horses.

-In 1914, when land was opened to homesteading, the dry land farmers poured in.
+In 1914, when the land was opened to homesteading, the dry land farmers poured in.
 Drought and grasshoppers soon sent them packing.

 The town saw a small revival when a sizable pool of oil was discovered at Cat Creek.
 At one time the town had thirty hotels and rooming houses packed to capacity.
 One hotel was just a big tent with bunks.
 They didn’t rent by the month, week, or day—they rented by the shift.